DAQInterface should handle SIGHUP, SIGTERM, etc. as gracefully as possible

 -SIGTERM, meaning you kill DAQInterface (by ignoring the are-you-sure warning you get when DAQInterface isn't in the "stopped" state but you try killing it via the

-#2 Updated by Eric Flumerfelt over 1 year ago
+#2 Updated by Eric Flumerfelt almost 2 years ago

 I've noticed a few cases where closing the DAQInterface window has led to a python process remaining active, with /tmp/daqitnerface-$USER/DAQInterface_partition*.log showing no activity.
 I'm not sure what the workaround might be, other than making sure to proceed with default handlers after running the DAQInterface signal handler...